 - spicy - add a dash of red pepper, chipotle pepper, or cayenne pepper to your simple syrup while it's simmering to give your simple syrup, and your sweet and sour mix, a kick!

-- mesh sieve - if you don't want any citrus pulp in your homemade sour mix, you can strain it through a fine mesh strainer to strain out the pulp.
-Be sure to use a stainless steel mesh sieve.
-Aluminum mesh sieves can impart a metallic flavor to foods that are acidic, like this sour mix.
+- mesh sieve – if you don’t want any citrus pulp in your homemade sour mix, you can strain it through a fine mesh sieve to strain out the pulp.
+Be sure to use a stainless steel strainer.
+Aluminum mesh sieves can impart a metallic flavor to foods that are acidic, like citrus juices.

-- small saucepan - you'll need a small 1.5-quart saucepan for making your simple syrup.
-I love this saucepan from All Clad.
-It heats up evenly and quickly, and holds the perfect amount for making a batch of syrup.
+- small saucepan – you’ll need a small 1.5-quart sauce pan for making your simple syrup.
 Like with the mesh sieve, make sure to use a pan that is not aluminum.
-Because this recipe is acidic, aluminum can impart a metallic flavor to the sour mix.

 🛠️ The right tools for the job: